Academic skepticism and Pyrrhonian skepticism

 "[J]ust as in ordinary life when we are investigating a small matter we question a single witness, but in a greater matter several, and when the matter investigated is still more important we cross-question each of the witnesses on the testimony of the others,--so likewise, says Carneades, in trivial matters we employ as criterion only the persuasive (πιθανῇ) impression, but in greater matters the irreversible, and in matters which contribute to happiness the tested impression (Sextus Empiricus, Against the Logicians1.184).
 Carneades tried to clarify Academic skepticism and its position on assent and belief.
 He seems to have thought that the Academic can assent to "persuasive" impressions.

-In this assent to impressions in terms of their persuasiveness, Carneades seems to have in mind the ordinary way in which human beings think about things and form beliefs once they have sufficient justification relative to the importance they attribute to the matter.
-Unless something intervenes to stop them, human beings ordinarily consider the matter in question until they have sufficient justification to decide it one way or another given the importance they attach to it.
-Once they have this justification, they ordinarily accept that the issue is as their thinking has shown it to be.
+In this assent to impressions in terms of their persuasiveness, Carneades seems to have in mind the ordinary way in which human beings think about things and form beliefs once they have sufficient evidence relative to the importance they attribute to the matter.
+Unless something intervenes to stop them, human beings ordinarily consider the matter in question until they have sufficient evidence to decide it one way or another given the importance they attach to it.
+Once they have this evidence, they ordinarily accept that the issue is as their thinking has shown it to be.

 Clitomachus distinguishes two ways to withhold assent.
 The first it to give "absolute assent to no impression at all."
 The second is not to reply "so as to convey approval or disapproval of something."
-According to Clitomachus, the Academic Skeptic withholds assent in the first way but not in the second.
-He is "guided by probability (probabilitatem)" in his "approval" and "disapproval" of impressions.
-The Academic Skeptic simply says 'yes' or 'no' to his impressions in such a way that he is following his impressions in terms of their persuasiveness.
+According to Clitomachus, the Academic withholds assent in the first way but not in the second way.
+The Academic is "guided by probability (probabilitatem)" in his "approval" and "disapproval" of impressions.
+Academic assent is a matter of saying 'yes' or 'no' to impressions in such a way that one is simply following his impressions in terms of their persuasiveness.

 "For believe [or: to be persuaded (πείθεσθαι)] is said in different ways: sometimes not to resist but simply to follow without any strong impulse or inclination, as the boy is said to believe [or: be persuaded (πείθεσθαι) by] his tutor; but sometimes to assent (συγκατατίθεσθαί) to a thing of by choice and with a kind of sympathy due to strong desire, as when the incontinent man believes [or: is persuaded (πείθεται) by] him who approves of an extravagant mode of life" (Sextus Empiricus, Outlines of Pyrrhonism I.230). "[Clitomachus says] that the formula 'the wise man withholds assent' is used in two ways, one when the meaning is that he gives absolute assent to no impression at all, the other when he restrains himself from replying so as to convey approval or disapproval of something, with the consequence that he neither makes a negation nor an affirmation; and that this being so, he holds the one plan in theory, so that he never assents, but the other in practice, so that he is guided by probability (probabilitatem), and wherever this confronts him or is wanting he can answer 'yes' or 'no' accordingly.
 In fact as we hold that he who restrains himself from assent about all things nevertheless does move and does act, the view is that there remain impressions of a sort that arouse us to action, and also answers that we can give in the affirmative or the negative in reply to questions, merely following a corresponding impression, provided that we answer without actual assent; but that nevertheless not all impressions of this character were actually approved, but those that nothing hindered" (Cicero, Academica II.104).